What is the Service Delivery Indicator initiative?

 SDI is more than just a survey, it has three distinct components: the service delivery indicators data, capacity building of local organizations, and communication of the results.

-With its partner the African Economic Research Consortium, the SDI Initiative builds the capacity of local organizations in research and policy analysis.
+The SDI Initiative builds the capacity of local organizations in research and policy analysis.
 The SDI Initiative makes sure the data and information are made available to all interested parties so it can help in making future decisions in education and health service delivery.

-Also, SDI is different from other surveys because it is more frequent – it is designed to be conducted every two years; it focuses on both the education and health sectors; and the methodology is standardization to be used and compared across countries.
+Also, SDI is different from other surveys because it is more frequent – it is designed to be conducted every two years; it focuses on both the education and health sectors; and the methodology is standardized to be used and compared across countries.

 What are examples of Service Delivery Indicators?